killsen/openresty-lua-types/lua_types/ngx/ngx_en.md

      ngx.say("I need no extra escaping here, for example: \r\nblah") }
 ```

+Acts as a "content handler" and executes Lua code string specified in `{ lua-script }` for every request.
+The Lua code may make [API calls](#nginx-api-for-lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

+Do not use this directive and other content handler directives in the same location.
+For example, this directive and the [proxy_pass](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_pass) directive should not be used in the same location.

 This directive was first introduced in the `v0.9.17` release.